EmilienBarbillon/Implementation_modules_posit_VHDL/README.md

 ### 2. Implementation of VHDL modules  #

-The modules VHDL "Posit extion" & "Multiplier" are based on algotrithms presented in :
+The modules VHDL "Posit extraction" & "Multiplier" are based on algotrithms presented in :

 _**"Deep Positron: A Deep Neural Network Using the Posit Number System"**_ _Zachariah Carmichael, Hamed F. Langroudi, Char Khazanov, Jeffrey Lillie,